globaldothealth/viz/README.md

 Run this:

-`./deploy path/to/target`
+`./deploy covid-19 path/to/target`

-and then copy the contents of the target directory as appropriate (e.g. to AWS).
+for the `covid-19` disease (replace as needed) and then copy the contents of the target directory as appropriate (e.g. to AWS).